onflow/flow/flips/20201310-storage-fees.md

 1. Set key related registers.
 1. Call `FlowServiceAccount` smart contract to initialize the FLOW token vault and receiver.

-This process will be changed to account for setting `StorageReservation` resource and `storage_used` field:
+This process will be changed to account for deducting the minimum account balance and adding it to the newly created account:

 1. Set `storage_used` register to the size of itself
 1. Set `exists` register which marks that the account exists.
 1. Set key related registers.
 1. Calling the `FlowServiceAccount` smart contract to:
-    - Deduct account creation fees (including storage fees)
+    - Deduct account creation fees (including, and currently limited to, minimum storage reservation)
-    - Create a `StorageReservation` resource with the minimum storage reservation (a part of the fees) and put it in accounts' private storage.
-    - Add a public capability `StorageReservationReceiver` resource to the account.
     - Initialize the FLOW token vault and receiver.
+    - Deposit minimum storage reservation to the newly created account

 Joining the calls to `FlowServiceAccount` into one transaction will also improve the performance of account creation.

 ### Get Storage Capacity

-The amount of `storage_capacity` is calculated from the amount of reserved Flow tokens.
-To get the amount of reserved flow tokens for an account the following procedure will be used:
+The amount of `storage_capacity` is calculated from the amount of FLOW on the account.
+To get the value of `storage_capacity` the following procedure will be used:

-- Retrieve the accounts' `StorageReservation` resource bytes from a predetermined path.
-- Decode the `StorageReservation` resource into a cadence value.
-- Verify that `StorageReservation` resource typeId (this confirms that this is the expected `StorageReservation` type defined on the service account).
-- Verify that `StorageReservation.ownerAddress` is the expected address.
-- Get the value of `StorageReservation.minimumStorageReservation` from a service account register.
-- Verify that `StorageReservation.reservedTokens.balance` is at least `StorageReservation.minimumStorageReservation`.
+- Call a script that calls the `FlowStorageFees.calculateAccountCapacity` function with the account address as the parameter.
-- Get the value of `StorageReservation.storageBytesPerReservedFlow` from a service account register.
+- This function gets the balance of the account and:
-- accounts' `storage_capacity` is `StorageReservation.storageBytesPerReservedFlow` times `StorageReservation.reservedTokens.balance`
+    - checks that the balance is above `FlowStorageFees.minimumStorageReservation` otherwise storage capacity is 0,
+    - then multiples the balance with `FlowStorageFees.storageMegaBytesPerReservedFLOW` and returns the result

-If any of the steps fail accounts' `storage_capacity` is considered to be zero.
+If any of the steps fails the accounts' `storage_capacity` is considered to be zero.

 #### Limit Storage Used